friskdreemurr66669/comradescript/README.md

 go to the .env and only change file name and file path

 ## running
-go to cd to the place you installed comradescript (place with package.json) and run the command
+cd to the place you installed comradescript (place with package.json) and run the command
 ```
 npm run build
 ```
+this generates an ast in the form of a json and a c++ file, the c++ code is what the .crsc should be vscode has an extension called NPM-scripts that shows the npm scripts in the folder you've opened, ctrl-k + ctrl-o to open the folder. https://marketplace.visualstudio.com/items?itemName=jianglinghao.vscode-npm-scripts

 ## documentation
 you need a main function